zhukov001/docu-cicd-teach4/docs/tutorial-basics/create-a-document.md

 Docusaurus automatically **creates a sidebar** from the `docs` folder.

-Add metadata to customize the sidebar label and position:
+The sidebar of a page can be customized via metadata on the page itself.
+For example, to change its label and position, you can use:

 ```md title="docs/hello.md" {1-4}
 ---